 Western Foothills Land Trust is a nonprofit, tax-exempt charitable organization under Section 501(c)(3) of the Internal Revenue Code.
 Donations are tax-deductible as allowed by law.

 Western Foothills Land Trust protects farmlands, wetlands, forestlands, unique natural resources and open space in the greater Oxford Hills area of Western Maine.
-The Trust holds conservation easements on privately owned lands (3,615 acres) and owns 7 Preserves in the region (1,856 acres).
+The Trust holds conservation easements on privately owned lands (3,615 acres) and owns seven Preserves in the region (1,856 acres).
 The Trust also manages recreational trails on its Preserves and collaborates within its community to create healthy opportunities.

-Please consider making a contribution towards Western Foothills Land Trust membership, general support, or the fundraising campaign for the Roberts Farm Preserve to further the work.
-Help us to make a difference in the local landscape and CONTRIBUTE TODAY!
+Please consider making a contribution to Western Foothills Land Trust membership, general support, or the fundraising campaign for the Roberts Farm Preserve to further the work.